osimosu/osimosu.github.io/_posts/2021-07-12-how-to-implement-multi-factor-authentication-using-yesid.markdown

 # Introduction

-Authorize.ID enables you to easily and quickly implement multi-factor, passwordless authentication and transaction signing in your application using biometrics.
+Authorize.ID enables you to easily and quickly implement Strong customer authentication (SCA) into your solutions.
+SCA is defined as “an authentication based on the use of two or more elements categorised as **knowledge** (something only the user knows), **possession** (something only the user possesses) and **inherence** (something the user is).
+In 2019, SCA became a requirement of the EU Revised Directive on Payment Services (PSD2) for payment service providers within the European Economic Area.
+The requirement ensures that electronic payments are performed with multi-factor authentication, to increase the security of electronic payments.

 Unlike similar solutions relying on closed protocols and implementations, Authorize.ID is based on the [OAuth 2.0](https://datatracker.ietf.org/doc/html/rfc6749){:target="_blank"}
 , [OpenID Connect](https://openid.net/specs/openid-connect-core-1_0.html){:target="_blank"}
 and [CIBA](https://openid.net/specs/openid-client-initiated-backchannel-authentication-core-1_0.html){:target="_blank"}